"...nothing gets you closer to the music."

 We employ a rigorous listening protocol always using the same one-minute test samples drawn from our favorite recordings.
 We’re meticulously careful about the quality of AC power during our listening experiments: All appliances like heaters, A/C’s, refrigerators, dimmers and fluorescent lights and computers are turned off to keep RF and other electromagnetic interference (EMI) constant.

-We use our hearing instead of test equipment because we’ve found that better sound does not come from better frequency response, intermodulation and harmonic distortion, i.e., the classic benchmarks for audio equipment.
+We use our hearing instead of test equipment because we’ve found that better sound does not come from better frequency response, intermodulation and harmonic distortion, i.e., the classic benchmarks for judging the quality of audio equipment.
 Our listening tests suggest our enjoyment of music is critically dependent on time domain fidelity.
 The leading and trailing edges of music’s macro and micro dynamics and transients are examples of time domain parameters.

 Harmonic coherence is another.
 This term refers to the harmonics lining up in time with each other and the fundamental.
 Components that do this better make each instrument’s voicing and timbre sound more like live.
 Components that get this quality wrong change and thereby ruin the timbre and quality of an instrument’s voice.